helm/community/proposals/distributed-search.md

 To help, and possibly enforce, quality of charts we need to provide tools that can perform an analysis of charts to help validate quality.
 These tools exist for the stable and incubator charts today.
 They will be packaged in a manner others can consume and leverage within their workflows.

-Note, work on this step has already begun.
+Note, work on this step has already begun and [can be found on GitHub](https://github.com/kubernetes-helm/chart-testing).

 ## Outstanding Actions

 The following are outstanding actions that need to be worked out but can happen after the proposal is accepted:

 * [ ] Decide on the hosting location for this search.
-* [ ] Decide on and documented the requirements for listed repositories
+* [ ] Decide on and document the requirements for listed repositories